-The Coronavirus Job Retention Scheme (CJRS) is the UK government's flagship support measure for organisations during the COVID-19 pandemic.
-It offers grants to cover up to 80% of the salaries of furloughed staff.
+The CJRS is the UK government's flagship support measure for organisations during the COVID-19 pandemic.
+It offers grants to cover a proportion of the salaries of furloughed staff.
 Following the Budget 2021, the scheme has been extended until 30 September 2021.

 What you need to know

-How much do I have to pay the employee: The employee must be paid in accordance with their employment contract (which may be amended by agreement) and they retain their usual rights at work.
-The employee much be paid at least as much as the gross pay element of the grant received from HMRC but the grant is based on pay in the base period and so will not necessarily match the employee’s gross pay.
-Minimum wage rules do not apply when an employee is on furlough, other than in respect of hours when they are undertaking training.
+How much do I have to pay the employee: The employee must be paid in accordance with their employment contract (which may be amended by agreement).
+The employee much be paid at least as much as the gross pay element of the grant received from HMRC.

 When will grants be paid: Within six working days of a claim being submitted.